 - Senses – these refer to the irreversible loss of sight, hearing, speech and use of limbs which could be caused by an injury or illness.

 The key changes to this category of definitions is the inclusion of irreversible.
 This is meant to future-proof the definitions because with medical advancements over the next few years, it could entirely be possible for one to restore a certain level of sensory ability.
 Except for loss of sight, as time is required to prove that medical interventions had not been successful, there is a waiting period between 6 weeks to 12 months before claims are paid out.

 - Others – the catch all group of CIs such as major burns, terminal illness, loss of independent existence etc. No changes in definitions within this group.

 And there you have it.
 I hope you have a clearer understanding of what you are covered under your critical illness plans and what these revisions mean for you.
-It provides a clearer scope of what you are paying for albeit with some stricter conditions.
+It provides a clearer scope of what you are paying for.
 If you think about it, you probably won’t want another policyholder belonging to the same insurance pool as you to make willy-nilly claims that will impact how much premiums you pay on your CI cover in future right?

 Am I affected by these changes?

 These changes do not apply to early or intermediate CI cover as these follow each insurer’s definition.
 Perhaps someday when early CI becomes prevalent, LIA might step in to standardise them.